Dimo4ek/My-projects/Age identification by photo/README.md

-## English - name, description of the project and the libraries used
+## English -  the name, description of the project, libraries and tools used, the output of the project and the status of the project.

 # Age identification by photo